gopheracademy/gopheracademy-web/content/advent-2017/tracking-the-stars.md

 term trends, not second-by-second updates.
 The number of tracked repositories is higher than 1000 because some repositories stayed the same and slipped out of view as others increased.
 Yet others increased rapidly from 0 to attain a relatively high position in the middle of tracking.

-I should warn anyone that is halfway decent at SQL that my skills are very rusty and therefore you will likely know a better way to write the queries below.
-Don't sweat it, I've already done the waiting for you.

 ### Total stars per repo